utkarsh-tf141/flame22/README.md

 2. Run the command "flutter get pub" to get new dependencies.
 3. Then create a seperate branch for making any new changes.
 4. Then add and commit your changes on that branch.
-5. Push your changes to github by running "git push origin <branch name>".
+5. Push your changes to github by running "git push origin branch_name".

 # Warning -
 - Do Not make any new changes on old branch, Always create new seperate branch and push this new branch.